Saturday, December 28, 2024

 While La Marr is featured in the caption above, at least to the extent that I've read the story so far, he is not actually its primary protagonist.
 That honour belongs to Staff-Sergeant Russell Seymour, a veteran with rookie La Marr as his only only law-enforcing subordinate.

-Naturally, it isn't long until they are unexpectedly joined by a young, beautiful young woman.
+Naturally, it isn't long until they are unexpectedly joined by a beautiful young woman.
 It seems no Mountie story is complete without one.

 The story was written in 1924.
 You can sample it, or read it in its entirety, here.
 Perhaps I'm premature in giving it a high grade, but so far so good.